novice-rb/PRMasterServer/README.md

 3. Grab the latest [MaxMind GeoIP2 Country](https://www.maxmind.com/en/country) database, or use the free [GeoLite2 Country](http://dev.maxmind.com/geoip/geoip2/geolite2/) database.
 Put it in the same folder as **PRMasterServer.exe**.

 5. Run **PRMasterServer.exe +db logindb.db3 +game civ4 +servers master,login,cdkey,list,natneg**

 6. Set up irc server
 6.1.
-Just run my irc server, doesnt need no configurationing.
+Run GSAIRCDTMM, doesnt need no configurationing.

-7. To join it you need to configure windows/system32/drivers/etc/hosts file (or redirect dead official gamespy server traffick of the game to the server in other ways).
+7. To join the lobby from the game you need to configure windows/system32/drivers/etc/hosts file (or redirect dead official gamespy server traffick of the game to the server in other ways).
 Will include hosts file for hosts testing, redirecting all to 127.0.0.1.

 Credits (in order of importance)